Tuesday, December 3, 2024

 Around the same time as the pope, bishops and theologians were wrestling with this theological matter, Bernadette Soubirous was born in Lourdes, France in 1844.
 Saint Bernadette, as she is now known, is remembered for having received eighteen apparitions of the Blessed Virgin Mary between February 11 and July 16, 1858.
 Our Lady asked for a chapel to be built at a grotto in Massabielle where the apparitions occurred and a miraculous spring of water now flows.
 During these apparitions, Our Lady identified herself to St. Bernadette with the phrase “I am the Immaculate Conception.”
 St. Bernadette, an illiterate peasant girl with no formal training in theology, had no idea what the phrase Immaculate Conception meant.
 She was only fourteen at the time of the visions.
 It seems that in these apparitions Our Lady herself confirmed what the Church had formally declared just four years earlier.
 The Church holds these apparitions as worthy of belief.

 Our Lady, as the Immaculate Conception, is the patroness of our country and our diocese.
+Our cathedral in Camden is also dedicated to her under this title.
 She should certainly have a special place in all our hearts.

 Fr.
 Ed Namiotka